ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 dim(spp)
 ```

 You can see here that each species has a `SppID` number and a code, which is in the `Species.code` column.
 These two columns will be of major importance to us later on.
-We have 3369 tree species registered for Bolivia in NeoTropTree.
+There are 3369 tree species registered for Bolivia in NeoTropTree.

 ```r
 # Load the dataframe containing all sites NeoTropTree has in Bolivia.